-During his tenure, the academic strength of each freshman class has exceeded the previous record, surpassing in 2010 the goal set for 2013.
-Other key accomplishments include a new research center in Huntsville, Ala., a common book program that generates a shared academic experience, outreach partnerships with underserved schools in surrounding communities, and the opportunity for undergraduate students to earn credit toward a master's degree.
-His leadership during reductions in the university budget protected Auburn's academic quality and prevented elimination of academic programs.
+During his tenure as president, the academic strength of Auburn's student population has increased, a new research center has been established in Huntsville, Ala., a common book program that generates a shared academic experience has been instituted, and outreach partnerships with underserved schools in surrounding communities have been established.
+His leadership during a period of sharp reductions in state support for the university budget has protected Auburn's academic quality and prevented elimination of academic programs.

 Auburn is currently implementing a new five-year strategic plan developed at President Gogue's direction in collaboration with faculty, staff, students, alumni and representatives from business, industry and agriculture.
 The plan focuses on five priorities with an emphasis on strengthening student success, supporting faculty excellence and enhancing research, scholarship and creative work.

 President Gogue was selected in 2013 for the Michigan State University Distinguished Alumni Award.
 In 2012, he was inducted into the Alabama Academy of Honor, a group of 100 Alabamians "chosen for accomplishment or service greatly benefitting or reflecting great credit on the State."

 The Secretary of the U.S. Department of Homeland Security appointed President Gogue in 2012 to a new Homeland Security Academic Advisory Council.
 He and other members advise the Secretary and the Department's leadership on student recruitment, research, campus and community preparedness and other issues.